alexwlchan/alexwlchan.net/src/privacy.md

 They can see what pages you're visiting, and they have [their own privacy policy](https://www.netlify.com/privacy/).

 The web server with the tracking pixel is hosted on Linode.
-They can see that you've hitting the tracking pixel, but they can't see the more detailed information (they know you visited my site, but you don't know which page).
+They can see that you've making a request to the web server, but they can't see anything more detailed (so they could work out you visited something on my website, but you wouldn't know which page).
 Linode is owned by Akamai, who have [their own privacy policy](https://www.akamai.com/legal/privacy-statement).

 ## Cookies

 I don't set any.

+Some pages embed YouTube videos with their `youtube-nocookie.com` domain.

 ## Page history

+*   4 April 2024:
+    Add a tl;dr and a note about YouTube embeds.
 *   18 March 2024:
     Remove reference to screen width/height, which I no longer collect.
     Add an example of how a request get recorded in my database.